GitBrunoCode/Simple-Rule-Based-Weather-Bot/README.md

 ## Introduction

-The goal of this project was to create a simple ChatBot capable of answering simple questions about the weather.
+The goal of this project was to create a ChatBot capable of answering simple questions about the weather.
 A rule based ChatBot is used to answer correctly to the user thanks to regex.
 The bot is host on Node.js

 <a href="url"><img src="https://github.com/GitBrunoCode/Simple-Rule-Based-Weather-Bot/blob/main/app_diagram.png" align="center" width=80% height=80% ></a>